Advanced Courses

 Emphasis on First Amendment rights, due process, equal protection, or other topics as announced.
 One, two, three, or four lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Varies with the topic.

 Examine territorial jurisdiction, forum non conveniens, forum selection clauses, and the recognition and enforcement of foreign judgments.
-Two lecture hours a week for one semester.
+For each credit hour earned, one lecture hour a week for one semester.
 Law 179M, 279M, 379M, 479M, 579M, 679M (Topic: Jurisdiction and Judgments) and Law 281D may not both be counted.

 LAW 381E.
 Terror and Consent: Constitutional and International Law.